-Antenatal prevalence of HCV mono-infection ranges from less than 1% to about 2.5%, increasing to 3-50% in co-infection with the wide range reflecting the proportion of women who are injecting drug users or from high HCV prevalence areas in the cohorts studied [35,36].
-Several meta-analyses and systematic reviews have shown that the overall rate of vertical transmission for HCV is approximately 5% (range 2-10%) if the woman has HCV mono-infection.
+Antenatal prevalence of HCV mono-infection ranges from less than 1% to about 2.5%, increasing to 3-50% in coinfection with the wide range reflecting the proportion of women who are injecting drug users or from high HCV prevalence areas in the cohorts studied [36,37].
+Several meta-analyses and systematic reviews have shown that the overall rate of vertical transmission for HCV is approximately 5% (range 2-10%) if the woman has HCV monoinfection.

-Infection with HCV and HIV is associated with a significant increase in HCV transmission (OR up to 2.82) compared to HCV mono-infection [37,38].
-Conversely, the higher risk of HCV transmission seems to be ameliorated in coinfected mothers who have suppressed HIV on ART [39,40].
-In addition, a higher rate of HCV vertical transmission is seen in women who have both HCV and HIV with HCV viraemia compared to those who have HCV and HIV but without HCV viraemia (OR 2.82) [37,38].
-Acquisition of infection of HCV is more likely in infants acquiring HIV vertically, and vertical transmission of HIV occurs more often from women with HCV and HIV than from those with HIV alone (OR 1.82) with a modest association with HCV viral load [41].
+Infection with HCV and HIV is associated with a significant increase in HCV transmission (OR up to 2.82) compared to HCV mono-infection [38,39].
+Conversely, the higher risk of HCV transmission seems to be ameliorated in coinfected mothers who have suppressed HIV on ART [40,41].
+In addition, a higher rate of HCV vertical transmission is seen in women who have both HCV and HIV with HCV viraemia compared to those who have HCV and HIV but without HCV viraemia (OR 2.82) [38,39].
+Acquisition of infection of HCV is more likely in infants acquiring HIV vertically, and vertical transmission of HIV occurs more often from women with HCV and HIV than from those with HIV alone (OR 1.82) with a modest association with HCV viral load [42].

-Numerous studies have shown that the HCV viral load correlates with the risk of HCV vertical transmission and it is likely there is a linear relationship between viral load and transmission as for HIV [42-44].
-Invasive obstetric procedures, internal fetal monitoring, prolonged rupture of membranes and female infant sex have also been associated with transmission but breastfeeding and CS do not pose an additional risk in women with HCV alone [39,40].
-Indeed some studies have shown a lower risk of HCV transmission in infants born by CS [45,46].
-However, a meta-analysis in HCV mono-infected women concluded that there was no effect of mode of delivery on risk of vertical transmission [47].
-Effective cART significantly reduces the rate of HCV transmission, possibly by reducing HCV viraemia [39,48].
-Lack of immune regulation during pregnancy may also facilitate HCV transmission via peripheral blood monocytes [49].
-No correlation between HCV genotype or interleukin-28 polymorphisms and transmission has been identified [44,50,51].
+Numerous studies have shown that the HCV viral load correlates with the risk of HCV vertical transmission and it is likely there is a linear relationship between viral load and transmission as for HIV [43-45].
+Invasive obstetric procedures, internal fetal monitoring, prolonged rupture of membranes and female infant sex have also been associated with transmission but breastfeeding and CS do not pose an additional risk in women with HCV alone [40,41].
+Indeed some studies have shown a lower risk of HCV transmission in infants born by CS [46,47].
+However, a meta-analysis in HCV mono-infected women concluded that there was no effect of mode of delivery on risk of vertical transmission [48].
+Effective cART significantly reduces the rate of HCV transmission, possibly by reducing HCV viraemia [40,49].
+Lack of immune regulation during pregnancy may also facilitate HCV transmission via peripheral blood monocytes [50].
+No correlation between HCV genotype or interleukin-28 polymorphisms and transmission has been identified [45,51,52].
 Both intrauterine and intrapartum infection probably occur, but the relative contribution of each is uncertain.
-However, approximately one-third of neonates are HCV viraemic at birth suggesting acquisition in utero [52].
+However, approximately one-third of neonates are HCV viraemic at birth suggesting acquisition in utero [53].

 7.2.1 On diagnosis of new HCV infection, confirmation of HCV viraemia with quantitative RNA and genotype, assessment of hepatic inflammation/fibrosis and liver function and concomitant liver disease should be performed.
 1C 7.2.2 LFTs should be repeated at 2 and 4 weeks after commencing ART to detect evidence of hepatotoxicity or IRIS and then monitored regularly throughout pregnancy and postpartum.
+1C

-1C assessment of fibrosis and the exclusion of additional causes of liver disease (e.g. haemochromatosis and autoimmune hepatitis).
+In a pregnant woman living with HIV and newly diagnosed with HCV, in addition to referral to the local designated specialist, baseline investigations are indicated including the presence and level of the virus (HCV RNA viral load), the genotype and subtype, the degree of inflammation and synthetic function (ALT, AST, albumin and INR), an assessment of fibrosis and the exclusion of additional causes of liver disease (e.g. haemochromatosis and autoimmune hepatitis).
 Additionally, patients should be assessed for:

-In a pregnant woman living with HIV and newly diagnosed with HCV, in addition to referral to the local designated specialist, baseline investigations are indicated including the presence and level of the virus (HCV RNA viral load), the genotype and subtype, the degree of inflammation and synthetic function (ALT, AST, albumin and INR), an